solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

 ## Language Models

 In this section we will explore the different types of LLMs that exist today along with how you can test different models for your use case in Azure.
 We will then show how easy it is to deploy an LLM in Azure.

 ### Large Languange Models (LLMs)

 A Large Language Model (LLM) is a type of AI model trained on massive amounts of text data to understand and generate human-like language.
 LLMs are typically based on deep learning architectures, such as Transformers, and they're known for their ability to perform a wide range of natural language understanding and generation tasks.
 LLMs can be categorized based on their architecture, training data, and use case.
-Understanding how a model was built help in selecting the right model for the target scenario.
+Understanding how a model is designed will help in selecting the right model for the target scenario.
 It will also help with understanding how to test, iterate, and improve the model performance.

 Key characteristics and capabilities of Large Language Models include: